 When configured as an output, each port can be set to 0 or 5 V by the data logger.
-A boost circuit allows an output that is set HI to source a current of up to 100 mA for controlling external devices such as low voltage valves or relays.
+A boost circuit allows an output that is set HI to source a current of up to 100 mA (at a reduced output voltage) for controlling external devices such as low voltage valves or relays.

 Up to 15 SDM-IO16 modules can be addressed allowing up to 240 ports to be controlled by the data logger.

 The SDM Jumper Wire Kit (pn 32505) connects up to four SDMs to the data logger.
 This kit is recommended when multiple SDMs are connected to one data logger or for extremely short distances between the SDM and data logger.
 The CABLE5CBL-L cable is recommended for connecting a single SDM to the data logger, and for longer distances between the SDM and data logger.

 1Current consumption is roughly proportional to input signal frequency and number of ports used.
 Current drawn from any output must be added to the quiescent level to obtain the total current drain.

 Please note: The following shows notable compatibility information.
 It is not a comprehensive list of all compatible products.